 The residence halls at the University of Redlands are more than just a place to rest your head at night.
 Living in a hall will expose you to a diversity of individuals, ideas, and cultures, all under one roof.
 Your experiences will be one of the keys to a broader and more enriching life, not during your time at the University of Redlands, but long after.

 As a result of the University's commitment to being a residential campus, all students are required to live on campus and to participate in a University meal plan for as long as they are a student unless they are 23 years of age or older, living with immediate relatives or legal guardians within 30 miles of campus, or are married or in a domestic partnership .
 Please note, housing is not guaranteed for students under the age of 16 or over 23 years old and only provided if space is available.
-Only students who have received off campus approval from Residence Life and Housing are exempt from the housing requirement.
+Only students who have received off campus approval from Residence Life and Housing are exempt from the housing and meal requirement.

-All new students need to complete the New Student Housing Intention Form and Personal Profile on the MyRedlands Housing portal.
-The portal is located on the top toolbar the MyRedlands page.
+All new students will complete the New or Transfer Student Housing Intention Form on their MyRedlands Housing Portal.
+The portal is located on the top toolbar of the MyRedlands webpage.
 Remember, most rooms are double and triple occupancy, and there are a limited number of singles and quads.
-Your housing preferences have much influence over your housing and roommate placement, however, please understand we cannot guarantee community or room size.
-We ask you to keep an open mind, as we do our best to meet the needs and wishes of all students.
+While students will share with us their housing preferences, please understand we cannot guarantee community or room size.
+We ask students and their families to keep an open mind, as we do our best to meet the needs and wishes of all students.
 Many students who request doubles or quads will be assigned to triple rooms based on availability of space.
-Be sure to pay special attention to your hall choices, as some First Year Seminars have a residential requirement to live in a specific community together.
-Housing assignment confirmations are sent via your Redlands email account in early July, which will include information about your room, roommate(s), and residence hall location.
-For students starting in the spring semester, housing assignment confirmation are sent near the end of December.
+Residence hall assignment confirmations are sent via your Redlands email account in early July, with information about specific room and roommate(s) placement to follow in early August.
+For students starting in the spring semester, housing assignment confirmations are sent near the end of December.